rogue0137/wwcsf-algos/code-examples/dynamic-programming/dynamic_programming.md

         for j in range(m):
             grid[0][j] = 1

-        # Starting from grid[1,1] use the numb above and left
+        # Starting from grid[1,1] use the num above and left
         # to fill the rest of the grid
         for i in range(1,n):
             for j in range(1,m):